DoryGuy/PythonUtilites/json/basic/example/README.md

 Note: don't create your Employee classes this way.
 The Employee class should have a payroll object that can handle different types of employees.
 You aren't a different employee just because you change the way you are paid.

+Also checkout the `extentions` module for a more complete example of how to extend the JSONEncoder and JSONDecoder classes